adriafung3/overcooked/README.md

 - g: "Get" from an array.
 - r: String formatting with arrays. `r` is just a randomly picked character.

 Nobody writes code this way at work.
 "Hard-coded" data structures are much faster to process and more readable.
 But they are also painful to amend.
-For example, when I write an array of string, I usually mix single quotes and double quotes ("String').
+For example, when I write an array of strings, I usually mix single quotes and double quotes ("String').
 Fewer keystrokes mean smaller chance for errors.

 ## Why writing JSON this way
 If you have tried to use some programmes of CSV conversion to JSON, they treat each object a row.
 That makes sense.
 But Microsoft Excel has trained me to treat things as columns too, so: first header row, then columns.